woodyb23/TanzaniaWaterPointsDataMining/README.md

 Learning R in my part time as well because I noticed that SQL Server 2016 will now allow coding in R.
 Using tutorials from Code School to learn the basics.
 I am just trying out new things here so please feel free to send comments or suggestions.
+The steps I will be taking to analyze the data are:
-Define the problem
+1.Define the problem
-Prepare data
+2.Prepare data
-Explore data
+3.Explore data
-Build Models
+4.Build Models
-Explore and validate models
+5.Explore and validate models

+##Define The Problem